WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 ### Can I recover my wallet without the password?

 No.
-The password you set is used as a 13th word (passphrase) as described in BIP39, you should back it up when you generate a wallet.
+The password you set is used as a 13th word (passphrase) as described in [BIP 39](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki), you should back it up when you generate a wallet.
 It is necessary to spend your bitcoin or to recover your wallet.
 :::